-8.5.2 Saving Files
+8.3.2 Saving Files

 The "Save..."
-Window will display if you select "Window Attributes-¿Save..." from the menu.
-The first section is to save geometry files, the second is for images, and the third for settings.
+Window will appear if after selecting "Window Attributes \Rightarrow Save..." from the main map3d menu.
+The first section is for saving geometry files, the second is for images, and the third for settings.

-Saving Geometry In the Geometry section it displays each surface number with its current geometry filename.
-Next to each there is a check box.
-If that check box is checked when you click one of the save buttons, then that surface will be one of the ones that is saved.
-If the second check box (labelled Transform?) is checked, then map3d will save the geometry will be saved with the current transformations
+Saving Geometry The Geometry section displays each surface number with its current geometry filename and next to each is a check box.
+If that check box is checked when the user clicks one of the save buttons, then that surface will be one of a set that is saved.
+If the second check box (labeled Transform?) is checked, then map3d will save the geometry will be saved with the current transformations (translations and rotations) applied.